In-Depth Understanding Of IRS Wage And Bank Garnishments

 Helping You With Wage Garnishments And Bank Levies

-Tax lawyer Gerard J. Levins of Levins Tax Law, LLC, has helped hundreds of business owners, wage earners and others to negotiate the release of bank accounts levies and negotiate releases from wage garnishments.
+Levins Tax Law, has helped hundreds of business owners, wage earners and others to negotiate the release of bank account levies and negotiate releases from wage garnishments.
 How?

 - Wage garnishments: Often, the garnishing of wages creates a hardship for the garnishee.
 By providing evidence of hardship to the IRS, we can often have the garnishment released immediately.
 We can then negotiate a collection alternative that you can afford to pay.